 Confirming that the District has developed plans to respond to acts of violence and to address threats made by students against themselves, including suicide.
-These plans will also address methods for contacting parents/persons in parental relation when students make threats of violence against themselves.
+These plans will also address methods for contacting parents/guardians when students make threats of violence against themselves.